Dan J. Harkey

 The qualities of unique thinkers are:

-- Zero-based thinking- avoid that's how we've always done it.
+• Zero-based thinking- avoid that, that’s how we’ve always done it.

 Ralph Waldo Emerson: Emerson believed in the three components of structure—nature, books, and action—as the foundation for understanding.
 Society encourages conformity, stifles individualism, and encourages us to live inauthentically, letting self-sufficiency pass us by.

-- The purpose of life is not to be happy.
-It is to be useful, honorable, compassionate, and have it make some difference that you lived and lived well.
+• The purpose of life is not to be happy.
+It is to be helpful, honorable, compassionate, and to make a difference that you lived and lived well.

-- Please go ahead and guard your spare moments well.
+• Please take care of your spare moments well.
 They are like uncut diamonds.
 Discard them, and their value will never be known.
 Improve them, and they will become the brightest gems in a useful life.

-- Enthusiasm is one of the most powerful engines of success.
-When you do a thing, do it with all your might.
-Put your whole soul into it.
+• Enthusiasm is one of the most powerful engines of success.
+When you do a thing, do it with all your might Put your whole soul into i.
 Stamp it with your personality.
 Be active, energetic, enthusiastic, and faithful, and you will achieve your objective.
 Nothing great was ever achieved without enthusiasm.
 This powerful reminder can motivate and energize the audience to pursue self-empowerment.

 Walter Whitman